dotnet/roslyn/Building-Testing-and-Debugging.md

 ## Required Software

 The Roslyn source code targets the latest public build of Visual Studio 2015.
 At this time that is RTM.
-In order to edit, build and test the source code install [Visual Studio 2015](https://github.com/dotnet/roslyn/wiki/Getting-Started-on-Visual-Studio-2015).
+In order to edit, build and test the source code install [Visual Studio 2015](https://github.com/dotnet/roslyn/wiki/Getting-Started-on-Visual-Studio-2015) along with the Windows 10 Tools.

 ## Getting the code